Syspeople/CodeNow/README.md

 ## Intellisense
 Currently there is intellisense for the following API's.

+NB: Some API's are not fully documented (Publicly anyways). if you miss a method or attribute please create an issue.

 ### ServerSide API's
 * GlideRecord
 * GlideSystem (gs)
 * GlideSPScriptable ($sp)
+* GlideUser
+* GlideAjax
+* GlideDateTime
+* GlideElement
+* GlideElementDescriptor
+* GlideSession
+* GlideSysAttachment
+* sn_ws
+  * GlideHttpHeader
+  * RestMessageV2
+  * RestResponseV2

-### Angular API's
+### Angular API's / ServicePortal
 * $http
 * $scope
 * $q
 * spModal
+* controller (angular controller class)

 ### Additional
-to avoid collision between Class names and global variables classes in the declaration is always named using CamelCase.
+To avoid collision between Class names and global variables classes in the declaration is always named using CamelCase.

 eg.:
-* $q is Q
+* $q is $Q
-* $http is Http
+* $http is $Http

 ### ClientSide API's
 * GlideAjax